next page?View All Results

 Fast Contact: Email or Call Cathy.

-Do you feel like your anger controls you?
-I'll teach you how to make choices to manage and express your feelings in constructive ways.
-You'll learn to be aware, accepting, and assertive rather than reactive and misunderstood.
+I'll help you learn to make choices to manage and express your feelings in constructive ways.
+You'll become more aware, accepting, and assertive rather than reactive and misunderstood.
 Anger is a powerful emotion that needs to be expressed like any other emotion.
 Anger itself isn't bad - in fact, it's a useful signal that something's wrong and we need to take action.
 However, the way it's expressed can be either helpful or hurtful - to ourselves and to others.
 It's a problem when we act it out, ignore it, or keep it bottled up.

 Bruce Fischer, PhD, LP, LMFT